pjanec/ModuleHost/docs/reference-archive/FDP-SST-001-Integration-Architecture.md

 ## 1. Executive Summary

-This document defines the **integration architecture** between the Fast Data Plane (FDP) ECS engine and the Shared Simulation State (SST) layer for B-One NG.
+This document defines the **integration architecture** between the Fast Data Plane (FDP) ECS engine and the Shared Simulation State (SST) layer for ModuleHost.

 **Core Architectural Decision:**
 The **ModuleHost Kernel owns the FDP EntityRepository**.
 Modules are plugins that register ComponentSystems with FDP, enabling flexible node configurations from physics-heavy simulators to passive monitoring stations.